 Figure 1 below shows the general time plan for dissemination, the red vertical line indicates the time of this deliverable.
-A first webinar was successfully given in Oct 2024 (M10) and more webinars (in collaboration with EYE-CLIMA and PARIS) and training events as indicated by the bars will follow.
+A more detailed timeline focussing on the dissemination of the project's key results as listed in Section 4.1 is provided in Figure 2.
+A first webinar was successfully given in Oct 2024 (M10) and more webinars (in collaboration with EYE-CLIMA and PARIS) and training events as indicated by the bars (blue bars aiming for policy makers and the general public incl. scientists) will follow.
 Presentations at conferences are ongoing and will continue during the project and beyond the project end.
-Brown bars indicate scientific conferences, showing exemplary the annual EGU meetings.
+Brown bars indicate scientific conferences, showing exemplary the annual EGU/AGU and similar re-occurring meetings.
 UNFCCC events and JRC workshops (shown as blue bars) are important venues to interact with policy makers.
-Dissemination in journal papers as well as in ICPP and GCP reports will start during the next project phase with more upcoming project results and continues after the project ends.
+The brown/blue striped bar was a WMO conference aimed at both scientists and policy-makers (inventory agencies).
+Dissemination in journal papers has already started during the fires reporting period and will continue during the next project phase with more upcoming project results and continues after the project ends.
+Contributions to IPCC (mainly through peer-reviewed publications) and GCP (through contributions to the Global Carbon Budget) will start during the next project phase.